 Please refer to the current USA DanceSport Rulebook Edition for specific costume regulations.
 Dresses have to create the characteristic shape for each discipline and dresses and make-up have to respect the age and level of dancers.
 Costumes are recommended for Youth, Adult & Senior, Novice, Pre-Championship and Championship events.

-Competitors and spectators cancelling by October 12th will receive a 75% refund; between October 13th and October 19th a 25% refund; on or after October 20th, no refund.
+Competitors and spectators cancelling by September 28th will receive a 75% refund; between September 29th and October 11th a 50% refund; before October 18th, 25% refund.
 Please allow thirty (30) days following the competition for us to process and mail any refunds.

 The Hyatt is a non-smoking establishment.
 Do not bring alcoholic beverages into the ballroom.
 We have arranged commercial videotaping; however, you may bring your own video equipment.
 All video and still cameras must be battery operated; no tripods or lights are permitted.